US

 Fly mid-morning from London Heathrow to Prague and drive south into Moravia.
 First of two nights in Třešť.

 Perched high above a gorge close to the Austrian border, the great oval Hall of Ancestors (1688) at Vranov is one of the most impressive Baroque creations in Central Europe, the work of the greatest architect and painter in the region at the time, Fischer von Erlach.
 The Renaissance chateau in Uherčice, recently restored after decades of neglect during the Communist era, features unique stucco decoration in its Oval Hall, created by Baldassare Fontana.
-Visit also the grand Banquet Hall, famed for its impressive acoustics and excellent wall paintings.
+The grand Banquet Hall, famed for its impressive acoustics and excellent wall paintings, is among the most impressive secular interiors in Moravia.

 Telč is a tiny town with the loveliest square in the Czech Lands, lined with Renaissance and Baroque façades above a meandering Gothic arcade.
 The castle here was extended in stages during the 16th century with a series of halls of brilliant, eccentric decoration around elegant, arcaded courtyards; a jewel of the Northern Renaissance.
 Further south, on a vast estate straddling the Austrian border once owned by the Liechtensteins – the richest magnates in the Habsburg Empire – Lednice has a superbly crafted Gothic Revival mansion, magnificent Baroque stables by Fischer von Erlach and a landscaped park dotted with architectural follies.
 Overnight in Lednice.